tensorflow/tensorflow/tensorflow/lite/experimental/micro/README.md

 ## Building Portable Reference Code using Make

-It's easy to build portable reference code directly from Github using make if you're on a Linux or OS X machine.
+It's easy to build portable reference code directly from GitHub using make if you're on a Linux or OS X machine.

 -   Open a terminal